poseidon-framework/poseidon-framework.github.io/trident.md

 ./trident-Linux -h
 ```

 On GitHub you will also find [older release versions](https://github.com/poseidon-framework/poseidon-hs/releases) and [instructions to build trident from source](https://github.com/poseidon-framework/poseidon-hs#for-haskell-developers).
+The relevant changes from one version to the next are documented in this [changelog](https://github.com/poseidon-framework/poseidon-hs/blob/master/CHANGELOGRELEASE.md).

-Beyond the documentation below you can use `trident --help` and `trident <subcommand> --help` to get information about each parameter, including some which we haven't covered in this guide.
+Beyond the documentation below you can use `trident --help` and `trident <subcommand> --help` to get information about each parameter, including some which we haven't covered in the guide.

 <!-- tabs:start -->